SebastienFRA/LVASI/README.md

 **FEATURES:**
 ---

-- It is possible to install the selection of software *LVASI downloads software, installs and deletes downloaded files*
+- It is possible to install the selection of software:
+  *LVASI downloads software, installs and deletes downloaded files*

-- It is possible to only download the selection
+- It is possible to only download the selection:
   *LVASI downloads the software in a dedicated folder*

-- It is possible to install what was previously downloaded *LVASI installs all software in the download folder.
+- It is possible to install what was previously downloaded:
+  *LVASI installs all software in the download folder.
 Files are not deleted after installation*

   [**Full guide here**](https://github.com/SebastienFRA/LVASI/blob/main/LVASI%20-%202.1%2B%20-%20AIDE.md)